Nasdanika/nasdanika.github.io/model/core/capability/readme.md

 It allows to have an infinite stream of capabilities which are consumed (and produced) as needed.
 Capability providers may furnish additional information about capabilities.
 This information can be used for filtering or sorting providers.
+Capability providers may also provide functionality such as:

+* Implement ``Autocloseable`` and release resources associated with capabilities upon closing.
+* Implement ``Lock`` or ``ReadWriteLock`` to guard access to provided capabilities.
+* Extending on the above, a capability provider may implement Domain/Realm with a command stack - obtain, execute commands with locking, close.

 [^javadoc]: [Javadoc](https://javadoc.io/doc/org.nasdanika.core/capability/latest/org.nasdanika.capability/org/nasdanika/capability/package-summary.html)